Last updated: June 16, 2026

 - Permanent resident card or employment authorization (if not a U.S. citizen)

 Names must match across paperwork.
 If you changed your name after marriage, bring the marriage certificate or court order.
+A passport still in your maiden name while your out-of-state license shows married name stops the line until you produce the link document.

 Social Security number